MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-running-cside-and-al-side-by-side.md

 3. Choose the **Edit** button, and then select the **Enable loading application symbols at server startup** checkbox.

 > [!IMPORTANT]
 > This setting must be enabled to allow any symbol generation.
-If the setting is not enabled, the `generatesymbolreference` setting does not have any effect.
+If the setting is not enabled, the `generatesymbolreference` setting doesn't have any effect.

 ## See Also
 [Developing Extensions](devenv-dev-overview.md)